gigasquid/clj-drone/README.md

   :dependencies [[clj-drone "0.1.8"]])
 ````

-## Running locally
-Run into an error saying that lein can't find opencv or h264?

 You need to install the h264 (for video conversion) jar locally.
 You can use the
 [lein-localrepo](https://github.com/kumarshantanu/lein-localrepo) plug
 in.
 Run: